Modbus Read/Write Command Line Demo

-The Raspberry Pi has a weird quirk with it's serial port, so the first time it's opened a spurious character is send out, this may result in a CRC error the first time the program is run.
+The Raspberry Pi did have a weird quirk with it's serial port, which on the first time it's opened a spurious character is send out, this has been since fixed (as of kernel 4.9) but may result in a CRC error the first time the program is run.

 This is the output from a successful read :

 Now we'll use the same program to write a register, the below will write 1 register value (555) starting at register 5 (-r 5) in address range 4 (-t 4)

 mbpoll -a 1 -b 9600 -P none -t 4 -r 5 /dev/ttyAMA0 -1 555

 And checking the main windows program we can see the writes have been done correctly

 By clicking on the Comms button you can also see the request/response frames :